|The much-requested fan favorite|

 Check out our interview with series writer Zeke K!

 However, a lucky few do vividly remember such a program from the 1997-1998 television season.
 Many recall having to wake up at the crack of dawn to turn on their local CBS station.
-Of course, recollections will vary from person to person, as CBS affiliates all across the country decided to schedule the show at different times, and even on different days, than each other.
+Of course, recollections will vary from person to person, as CBS affiliates all across the country decided to schedule the show at different times, and even on different days, than each other (including a truly bizarre Tuesday afternoon at 2:30PM timeslot on one station).
 This gave The Weird Al Show less of a uniformed network feel than it did one of syndicated weekend programs from the '80s, such as Small Wonder and Sha Na Na.

 On February 5, 1997, CBS announced that they and Dick Clark Productions would co-produce thirteen episodes, a full Saturday morning season, of a new kids series called The Weird Al Show.
 The official Weirdal.com web site had been hinting in the previous weeks of a new "project" that Al was working on.
 Many fans assumed it was going to be a new album or an appearance in a movie.
 Needless to say the entire Al fan community was floored by the news.
 For the first time ever, "Weird Al" Yankovic was going to have his own weekly television series!